stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): Which operator in SAS is used to classify observations based on a range of values?
 - *Answer* (aacharya4−stat6250): The "IN" operator in SAS is used to classify observations based on a range of values.
 - Question(tchan49-stat6250): When you test for multiple values of the same variable, besides using OR in a WHERE statement, what operator can you use?
+- *Answer* (asharda−stat6250): "IN" operator in SAS is used to test for multiple values of the same variable.
 - Question (lsun20-stat6250): Can we use double quotation marks in this situation?
 - *Question* (ldai4-stat6250): What step can be used to selected observations?
 - Question (xyin6-stat6250): Can I also use IN operator for selecting multiple numeric values?
 Is the quote sign required?